 However, it could also be said that Raised by Wolves is a bit self-satisfied and, if you’re being really unkind, that the Garry brood could be characterised as Quirky Kid one, Quirky Kid two, Quirky Kid three and a trio of small children.
 Because each episode is only half an hour long, it would perhaps be unfair and unrealistic to expect the depth or complexity of something lengthier.
 But, even so, the plots to date are thinner than a pair of 10 denier tights.
 So, although Raised by Wolves is engaging enough to keep you watching, it doesn’t seem like a show that will reach must-see status.
 It’s more of a warm-hearted and amusing time-filler.

 Episode five of Raised by Wolves will be screened at 10pm on Monday (13 April).

 Germaine (left) and Aretha (right) stand in front of a red brick house with their heads and shoulders visible from behind thick foliage.
 Germaine looks jovial and cheeky, while Aretha appears serious and scathing.
-By Dave King, obtained from the Channel 4 website and shared under fair dealing.
+By Dave King, obtained from the Channel 4 website.